millsiac/makerprojects/README.md

 `code gets written`

 ## How to use this repo
-*well guy, you just start using it, buddy*
+*well guy, you just start using it, budday*